Yogi Ramsuratkumar

 kid at heart.
 I've seen him get up in the middle of the night

 and sing 'Rama Rama' and dance in ecstasy.
-And then sit down again,
+And then sit down

-his whole being.
+with his whole being.

-"I'll relate to you when I first met him.
-We heard a lot
+"I'll relate to you when I first met

-about him from our friend Caylor.
-Yogi Ramsuratkumar apparently
+him.
+We heard a lot about him from our friend Caylor.
+Yogi Ramsuratkumar

-very sweetly told us how much he was indebted to us.
-And we said
+so he very, very sweetly told us how much he was indebted to

-'No, no. It is our pleasure to serve you.'
-Then he looked at me
+us.
+And we said 'No, no. It is our pleasure to serve you.'
+Then

-for a while, and he put his hand up.
-I was sitting may be two
+he looked at me for a while, and he put his hand up.
+I was sitting

-ecstasy.
-I closed my eyes and I saw light coming out of my head,
+really deep ecstasy.
+I closed my eyes and I saw light coming

-and I was way out of my body consciousness within about a minute.
+out of my head, and I was way out of my body consciousness within

 "Then he said, 'Ohhh, not so good to go that side.
 'He said,